-The contracting market improved during the second half of 2019, with the improving UK economy and less turmoil in the Eurozone.
-There are signs that this improvement, even with Brexit, will continue through early 2020.
+The contracting market has started to improve during the first half of 2021, with the improving UK economy and an end in sight to COVID lockdowns combined with less turmoil in the Eurozone.
+There are signs that this improvement, even with COVID, will continue through early 2021.
 This means that experienced IT Professionals, with the right approach, should be able to enter this profession with confidence.

 The main growth areas driving solid demand for IT professional contractors are in development, specialist technical support and e-commerce.

 The question of contractor rates is often a vexed one, due to the amount of influencing factors.
 They include the nature and type of assignment as well as the skills and experience sought.
 The resulting rates tend to vary from £12 – £17 an hour for junior roles; for example junior PC support roles, through to £30 – £50 an hour for experienced support staff and developers, and £55 – £150 an hour for project managers and interim management staff.